Send a Workflow that requires agent input

 1. Add the Workflow to the session.

-If the document includes multiple participants, a Participant List pop-up appears.
+If the document includes multiple participants, a Participant list dialog appears.

-2. Add contact information for each participant and click Next.
+2. Enter contact information for each participant and click Next.

 3. In the External Document pop-up, click Upload file.